Staying Course: pursuing a European industrial strategy for

 Enshrine guaranteed access to critical resources such as spectrum for services that enable and sustain Europe’s creative and cultural industry, to maintain free-to-air as a capacity for citizens to participate in the public discourse, have choice and preserve their local identity.

 Europe’s preference - Low cost, accessible, local, reliable, regulated, plural

 250 million Europeans choose television via the digital terrestrial television (DTT) broadcasting platforms as one of their preferred means of media consumption.
-80% of the EU population listens to the radio for 2 to 3 hours a day, mostly through broadcasting (analogue and digital).
-Traditionally and increasingly PMSE equipment – – such as wireless microphones, in-ear monitors and cordless cameras– is used to create this content for broadcast and in live performance.
+80% of the EU population listens to the radio for at least 2 to 3 hours a day, mostly through broadcasting (analogue and digital).
+Traditionally and increasingly PMSE equipment- such as wireless microphones, in-ear monitors and cordless cameras and backstage communications equipment, vital for safety, in operation by production teams - is used to create this content for broadcast and in live performance.

 Television and radio are the most intimate, most trusted and most economic rational means to address the reality of national identities and to uphold Europe’s unique, comprehensive and virtuous model.
 This model spreads the production base across Europe creating jobs and growth.
 Broadcasting platforms, and in particular DTT and radio platforms, will continue to play a crucial role in delivering linear broadcast content to European citizens.

 This diversity of supply ensures a diversity of choice to Europeans allowing for platform competition, innovation and investment over the long-term.
 Reducing spectrum for content creation and terrestrial broadcasting has far-reaching consequences beyond just arbitrating between broadcasting and mobile.
 Moving away from DTT would result in a loss of €38.5 billion to the EU economy before any account of losses to the creative sector.